scottwater/scottw.com/site/post/my-mac-mechanical-keyboard-reviews.md

 - It is not 'real' a Mac keyboard.
 You can Mac enable it, but the keys are not all labeled.
 They sell a pack of keys to address some of this, but again, another \$20.
 The other two keyboards I am comparing it to are Mac keyboards through and through.
 - I love those media controls on the Das Keyboard.

-After some back and forth with the WASD support team, I have been informed the firmware updates to both fix the backtick and tilde issue as well as enable the V3 specific features would not only require a firmware update, but that update would need to be done with a Windows computer.
+~~After some back and forth with the WASD support team, I have been informed the firmware updates to both fix the backtick and tilde issue as well as enable the V3 specific features would not only require a firmware update, but that update would need to be done with a Windows computer.~~

+**This issue was fixed quite a while to go.
+No need to worry about it going forward.**

 I have some significant concerns with this: